relaycorp/fanqiang-poc/README.md

 The communication between the client and the tunnel, and between the tunnel and the gateway, is done over TLS.

-Although not implemented in this PoC, the client and server will exchange E2E encrypted _noise_ messages of random sizes and at random intervals to mitigate traffic analysis.

 ## How this is different from other HTTPS-based tunnels

 The idea of tunnelling VPN or proxy traffic through HTTPS to prevent active probing is not new.